Are HomeWarming upgrades accepted by insurance companies?

 Where does the money for the HomeWarming program come from?

-HomeWarming is offered by Efficiency Nova Scotia and Clean Foundation as part of a broad, province-wide initiative to provide energy efficient upgrades to income-qualified homeowners.
+HomeWarming is offered by Efficiency Nova Scotia as part of a broad, province-wide initiative to provide energy efficient upgrades to income-qualified homeowners.

-HomeWarming is proudly sponsored by Nova Scotia Power and the Province of Nova Scotia.
+HomeWarming is proudly sponsored by the Province of Nova Scotia.

 I know someone else who was in HomeWarming, and their house got a lot more work done.
 Why?

-Plus, every house is unique.
-For example, an improved heating system is not a good recommendation if a house has very poor insulation and requires draft-proofing; no need to spend your hard-earned money heating the backyard, so we focus on these improvements first.
+For example, an improved heating system may not be a good recommendation if a house has very poor insulation and requires draft-proofing; there is no need to spend your hard-earned money heating the backyard, so we focus on these improvements first.

 And we do not have an unlimited budget, so we do have to make some hard decisions – there are participants and homes that might get priority over others.